openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Model location

-Upload your model to any Internet file storage with easy and direct access to it.
-It can be www.github.com, GoogleDrive\*, or any other.
+Upload your model to any Internet file storage.
+The main requirements are that the model must either be downloadable from a direct HTTP(S) link or from Google Drive\*.

 *After this step you will get **links** to the model*

 ## Model conversion

-OpenVINO&trade; supports models in its own format IR.
-Model from any supported framework can be easily converted to IR using Model Optimizer tool included in OpenVINO&trade; package.
+Deep Learning Inference Engine (IE) supports models in Intermediate Representation (IR) format.
+Model from any supported framework can be  converted to IR using Model Optimizer tool included in OpenVINO&trade; package.
 More information about conversion you can learn [here](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 After successful conversion you will get model in IR format `*.xml` representing net graph and `*.bin` containing net parameters.

-> **NOTE 1**: due to OpenVINO&trade; paradigm, image pre-processing parameters (mean and scale) should be built into converted model to simplify model usage.
+> **NOTE 1**: due to OpenVINO&trade; paradigms, image pre-processing parameters (mean and scale) should be built into converted model to simplify model usage.

-> **NOTE 2**: due to OpenVINO&trade; paradigms, if model input is a colored image, color channel order should be `BGR`.
+> **NOTE 2**: due to OpenVINO&trade; paradigms, if model input is a color image, color channel order should be `BGR`.

 *After this step you`ll get **conversion parameters** for Model Optimizer.*